Tieno/SlimPackage/README.markdown

 ##Structure
 * **app/** contains all files for your app: `models/`, `controllers/`, `views/` (Twig templates) and your `config/` (configuration).
 Slim is instantiated in `app/index.php`
 * **vendor/** contains the libraries for your application.
 * **web/** is for your assets: js/css/img/less files.
-It should be the only folder publically available. `web/index.php` bootstraps the rest of the application.
+It should be the only folder publically available so your domain should point to this folder. `web/index.php` bootstraps the rest of the application.

 ## Additions
-### 1. Twitter Bootstrap macros
+### Twitter Bootstrap - Twig
-There are a coople of Twig templates in this package.

-* A Bootstrap Hero template: `base/hero.html.twig`
-* A Bootstrap Fluid template: `base/fluid.html.twig`
-* Both of these templates have Slim flash capabilities
-* A Bootstrap login form template: `/login.html.twig`
+If someone has any suggestions, please make a pull request.

+#### Macros
 * Bootstrap macros in `views/macros/bootstrap.twig`
 	* alert
 	* label
 	* btn

-If someone has any suggestions, please make a pull request.
+#### Templates
+There are a couple of Twig templates in this package.
+They are included for common use.

+* A Bootstrap Hero template: `base/hero.html.twig`
+* A Bootstrap Fluid template: `base/fluid.html.twig`
+	* Both of these templates have Slim flash capabilities.
+The flash template is located in `base/components/flash.twig`
+* A Bootstrap login form template: `/login.html.twig`

 ## Adjustments/hacks
 To get these components working together (or for personal enjoyment) the following adjustments/hacks were made: